Submitting an Insect Specimen

 Digital Image Submission

-As an alternative to mailing a specimen, you can e-mail a close-up digital image.
+As an alternative to mailing a specimen, you can e-mail a close-up digital image(follow guidelines how to take better insect pictures).
 Here are tips for sending usable digital images.

 - Photograph dead or chilled insects.
 Place live insects in the freezer for 15 minutes to immobilize them before you take their picture.